hpfem/hermes-tutorial/doc/src/hermes2d/P04-adaptivity/01-intro.rst

 Model problem
 ~~~~~~~~~~~~~

-Let us demonstrate the use of adaptive h-FEM and hp-FEM on a linear elliptic problem
+Let us demonstrate the use of adaptive *h*-FEM and *hp*-FEM on a linear elliptic problem
 describing an electrostatic micromotor.
 This is a MEMS device free of any coils, and
 thus (as opposed to classical electromotors) resistive to strong electromagnetic waves.